 - 1. Discussed with the child's family. - 2.
 Appropriately monitored to identify trends and patterns that could help inform improvements. - 3.
-Reported to the Head of School or School Deputy who may decide to apply other actions such as: - a.
+Reported to the Headteacher or Deputy Head who may decide to apply other actions such as: - a.
 Meeting with the child's family to develop a personalised plan of action. - b.
 Creating and monitoring the impact of a behaviour support plan (BSP). - c.
+Moving groups - d.
 Suspending the pupil for a period of days.